Fill out the form below to schedule a demo or call our sales team at

 469-564-3922

-Individuals remain a crucial source of philanthropic giving, with 27% of charitable donations going to religious organizations in 2022.
-Yet many Americans are unclear whether church donations are tax deductible.
+Individuals remain a crucial source of philanthropic giving, with 23% of charitable donations going to religious organizations in 2024.
+Yet many Americans are unclear on this issue and are left wondering, “Are church donations tax deductible?”

-In this article, we highlight what you need to know about which charitable donations to churches and other houses of worship are tax deductible so you can make the best decision for your ministry.
+In this article, we highlight what you need to know about which charitable donations to churches and other houses of worship are tax deductible so you can make the best decision for your ministry and ensure you understand tax exemption for churches.

 Disclaimer: This article is informational only and is not intended as tax advice.
 Churches and churchgoers seeking more information should consult a tax professional.

 A tax-deductible donation is a voluntary gift of money or goods to an IRS-recognized, tax-exempt organization, which can reduce your taxable income.
-Donations to individuals are not tax-deductible.
+Donations to individuals are not tax-deductible, but gifts are tax-exempt for churches.

 Do you have to pay taxes on donations received?
 To qualify, a charitable donation must be:

 Charitable contributions given to organizations that are registered as a 501(c) (3) charitable organization can qualify for tax deductions.
 Most organizations will display their status on their website—often in the footer, “About” section, or home page.
 Still not sure?
-You can always contact the organization to make sure they qualify as a tax-exempt organization or use the IRS Tax Exempt Organization Tool.
+You can always contact the organization to make sure your gifts are tax-exempt for churches you want to support.
+You can also consider using the IRS Tax Exempt Organization Tool.

 Qualifying documentation to prove you made a contribution includes: